codingABI/TranslateErrorCode/README.md

 Visual Studio 2022

-The Code works without special frameworks and uses only the Win32 API.
+The C++ code works without special frameworks and uses only the Win32 API.

 ### Digitally signed binaries
 The compiled EXE files are digitally signed with my public key